dnorhoj/DiscordOAuth2/README.md

 ```

 ### Install requirements
+Before continuing, you need to have the following requirements:
+* Python 3
+* Pip

 To install the requirements, simply open a cmd/terminal window and navigate to the source code directory.

 Now do `pip install -r requirements.txt`